JavierDominguez-Chavi/PracticaWebFormularioResponsivo/README.md

 # Practica3
-you can temporarily see the web result in: thechavi.azurewebsites.net
+You can temporarily view the web result at: thechavi.azurewebsites.net